 community to allow for an appropriate Black History Month celebration.

-flying around us, and we saw the kid hanging out the side of the
+caught up in a seat belt: 'We saw the kid hanging out the side of the

-and tied him with rope.
+vehicles wrestled him to the ground and tied him in place with rope.

 Davis is being charged with second-degree murder.